karlgrz/karlgrz.com/site/content/2015-08-04-2fa-gpg-ssh-keys-with-pass-and-yubikey-neo.markdown

 ## Re-encrypt

 The last thing that was not very clear is when you generate new subkeys you need to re-init your pass repo with the new encryption subkey.
 For example, let's assume the master private key pair has been stored away and we are on our development laptop.
-Let's say this is the output of gpg --list-secret-keys:
+Let's say this is the output of `gpg --list-secret-keys`:

 ```
 karl@deathstar:~$ gpg --list-secret-keys